 “Better Love” is Duska’s entry for this year’s Eurovision.
-It is a art pop with a bit of EDM added in.
+It is an art-pop tune with a bit of EDM added in.
 Duska reminds me of another famous female singer who can’t put a name to (but if you can, let me know in the comments below!).

 The Canadian-Greek singer-songwriter explained about how she wrote the lyrics by saying: